Metrically Stationary, Axially Symmetric, Isolated Systems in Quasi-Metric Gravity: Metrically stationary, axially symmetric systems

-To avoid problems with coordinate pathologies along the axis of rotation it would probably be convenient to express equations (28)-(30) in Cartesian coordinates rather than trying to solve them numerically as they stand.
-However, due to their complexity no attempt to find an interior solution will be made in this paper.
+To avoid problems with coordinate pathologies along the axis of rotation, it would probably be convenient to express equations (28)-(30) in Cartesian coordinates rather than trying to solve them numerically as they stand (in combination with equation (8)).
+However, whenever ${\bar K}_t{\equiv}0$, equation (8) for the interior field takes the same form as for the exterior field (see the appendix).
+Moreover, it can be shown that equation (8) has no solution for the axisymmetric, metrically stationary case (see the next section).